Skip to content

 Image2

 Designers often begin the creative process with inspiration—sometimes a sketch, sometimes a photograph, or a raster image collected from a digital mood board.
-But when it comes to logo design, those initial concepts must evolve into something far more precise: a scalable, editable, and clean vector format.
+But when it comes to design logos, those initial concepts must evolve into something far more precise: a scalable, editable, and clean vector format.
 That’s where converting an image to SVG becomes a vital part of the workflow.

 Whether you’re working with a hand-drawn illustration, a flattened PNG, or a bitmap logo from a client’s archive, you can now transform that image into a vector file using Creative Fabrica’s image to SVG converter.
 With vectorization, your graphic becomes flexible, resolution-independent, and ready for professional use across digital and print platforms.